retorquere/zotero-storage-scanner/README.md

-*If you are on `Zotero 5` this plugin has a very high likelyhood of failing* (eg no reports of succes)

----

 # Zotero Storage Scanner

+No compatible with Zotero 5.
 This plugin scans your storage for missing attachments and possible duplicates

-Install by downloading the [latest version](https://raw.github.com/retorquere/zotero-storage-scanner/master/zotero-storage-scanner-0.0.16.xpi).
+Install by downloading the [latest version](https://github.com/retorquere/zotero-storage-scanner/releases/latest).

 ---